East Pakistan Air Operations (1971): 4 December

 Canberra bombers struck Tejgaon repeatedly in the early hours of 4 December.
 The PAF No. 14 operated only Sabres, which lacked night fighting capability, so the bombers were opposed only by the guns of the Pakistani light ack-ack regiment.
 IAF Hunters attacked Chittagong in the morning and Narayangunj fuel depots in the afternoon.
 Pakistani sources claim IAF lost two Canberras over Chittagong.
 Tejgaon was repeatedly attacked by Hunters of the No. 7, and Squadrons No. 14, No. 17, and No. 37, Su-7s (No. 221 Squadron), and MiG-21s (No. 28 Squadron) on throughout the day.
 PAF was on full alert and Sabres flew Combat Air Patrols, resulting in several dogfights with Indian jets.
 The first daytime raids were flown by Hunters of No. 17 Squadron, and these were given top cover by four MiG-21s from No.28 Squadron.
 No. 14 Squadron also struck Kurmitola AFB, hitting the hangars and other installations with rockets.
 MiGs from 28 Squadron struck Tejgaon in the afternoon, destroying a Twin otter on the ground.

-PAF lost two Sabres in dog fights over Dhaka - to IAF Hunters striking Kurmitola.
+PAF lost two Sabres in dog fights over Dhaka - to IAF Hunters striking Tejgaon.
 Wing Commander S. M. Ahmed and Flight Lt.
-Saeed ejected safely over the village of Ghazipur, but were not found by search parties.
-They were listed as "missing" for the duration of the war and then assumed killed by a hostile local populace.
+Saeed ejected safely over East Pakistan, but were not seen again.
+They were assumed killed by a hostile local populace.
 Wing Commander Nadrinder Chatrath of No 17 Squadron and Flight Officer Harish Masand each are credited with a Sabre kill.
 Squadron Leader K.D.
 Mehra of IAF No. 14 squadron was shot down by a Sabre.
 Later in the day PAF Flight officer Sajjad Noor was shot down by IAF NO 14 Squadron Leader Sundaresan, who lost his wingman when PAF Squadron Leader Dilawar Hussain shot down the Hunter of Flight Lt K. C. Tremenhere during the same dogfight.
 Flight Lt.
 K. C. Tremenhere and Sajjad Noor ejected safely, and both were rescued and Tremenhere became a POW.